-The fund seeks capital appreciation.
+The fund seeks long-term growth of capital.

 The fund's investment objective may be changed by the Board of Trustees (the "Board") without shareholder approval and on notice to shareholders.
 There is no assurance that the fund will meet its investment objective.